Icepenguins101/charms-bar-port/README.md

 Are you a Charms Bar fan and tired of not having it in Windows 10/11?
 This is your solution...

 ## Why was this created?
-As you may know, Windows 10 was released to completely remove the Charms Bar.
+As you may know, Windows 10 completely removed the Charms Bar upon release.
 There used to be vague ways to restore it in the old days using ValiiNet Charms, PopCharms, RocketDock, etc.

-ValiNet Charms as of 2023 is no longer available to download, PopCharms was only meant to be used in earlier builds of Windows 10 1507 and RocketDock is <b>very</b> outdated, so I created this project primarily to bring my needs of a Charms Bar back.
+ValiNet Charms as of 2023 is no longer available to download, PopCharms was only meant to be used between Windows 10 build 9780 and Windows 10 build 9926, and RocketDock is <b>very</b> outdated, so I created this project primarily to bring my needs of a Charms Bar back.

 ## How does it work?
 On touch screens, swipe from the right edge towards to bring up the Charms bar.
 If you're a mouse user, swipe to the top right corner and drag your cursor down to open the Charms bar.
 You can also use the keyboard shortcut Windows key + C, just like it was on Windows 8.x.